Health Update - Month 14

 This month has been a positive one.
 After the scary bleeding episode last month, I focused on recovery, stress management, and slowing down.
 The results have been encouraging: normal bleeding, continued weight loss, and better sleep.

 I did not do any blood work this month.
-I have learned so much how to listen to my body and manage my health, I want to rely on my experiences rather than frequent blood tests, or seeing doctors.
+I have learned so much about how to listen to my body and manage my health.
+I want to rely on my experiences rather than frequent blood tests or seeing doctors.
 At least for now, it works.

 Contents